svrooij/unobtanium-web-proxy/README.md

 [![Unobtanium web proxy][badge_twp-repo]][link_twp-repo]

-This project is a reboot of the original [Titanium-Web-Proxy](https://github.com/justcoding121/titanium-web-proxy) project.
+This project is a rewrite of the original [Titanium-Web-Proxy](https://github.com/justcoding121/titanium-web-proxy) project.
 The original project was last updated two years ago, has been archived by the author on July 9th 2023 and has been inactive since then.
-This project aims to continue the development of the original project and provide a stable and reliable proxy server library for .NET developers.
+This project aims to ~~continue the development of the original project and~~ provide a stable and reliable proxy server library for .NET developers.

 [Announcement](https://github.com/svrooij/titanium-web-proxy/discussions/2) [Reboot discussion](https://github.com/svrooij/titanium-web-proxy/discussions/7) [Issues](https://github.com/svrooij/titanium-web-proxy/issues?q=is%3Aissue+is%3Aopen+label%3Areboot)